Praedicate evangelium: Laity in leadership positions

-Baptised lay Catholics, men and women, can be appointed to head dicasteries or other bodies of the Roman Curia; however, the specific statutes of those departments can make it so that they can only be headed by bishops or cardinals.
+The constitution states that baptised lay Catholics, men and women, can be appointed to head dicasteries or other bodies of the Roman Curia; however, the specific statutes of those departments can make it so that they can only be headed by bishops or cardinals.
 Pastor bonus reserved most leadership positions to bishops and cardinals.

 The constitution says the role of Catholic laity in taking part in the governing of the Roman Curia is "essential" due to their familiarity with family life and "social reality".